 Croc, hippo and rhino spotting, elephant rides, canoe paddling, and jungle hikes.
 These are the ingredients in this account of a Chitwan visit.

-Naturally, getting into Chitwan involves driving down the deep, narrow valleys leading south from Kathmandu.
+Naturally, to get into Chitwan one has to drive down the deep, narrow valleys south of Kathmandu.
 The road is not so bad even though paving may be scarce on some stretches.
 The drive took around five hours into the main tourist area of Sauraha.
 (Chitwan receives less than 200,000 tourists a year so it will not be crowded.)
 My driver was good and the vehicle of the more solid type.
-I would however say that I have not seen so much reckless driving anywhere.
+I would however add that I have not seen so much reckless driving anywhere.

-Click on the image to see what was going on.
+Click on this link to Instagram to see what was going on.

 Buses, lorries, private cars and more were driving as if they had the devil on their tail.
 Overtaking took on a new meaning down these curvy roads with the river running white and wild deep below us (rafting is popular here).
 I mean, two buses trying to pass a third at once, in a curve with no proper view ahead – it is quite frankly insane.
 2,000 people lose their lives on Nepali roads annually according to police.
 I suppose the actual number would be higher.